: Statewide; dates vary by goose zone. Season dates

 Why have snow goose populations increased so dramatically?
 First, prior to the 1970's snow geese fed primarily on natural wetland plants in mid-Atlantic coastal areas.
 Then they discovered an abundant food resource.
 Waste grains on agricultural fields provided a vast new food supply for these birds.
 Second, continuation of restrictive hunting regulations during the 1970s and 1980s allowed the population to grow while hunter harvest rates declined.
 These two factors resulted in a higher reproductive rate, a higher adult survival rate, and offspring that were in much better condition to survive.

-Under the new regulations, Pennsylvania hunters, that have a general hunting license, Federal Duck Stamp (required if over 16 years of age), a Pennsylvania Migratory Bird License and a PA snow goose conservation permit, may take snow geese and Ross' geese (a smaller but nearly identical species) during the conservation order period, which begins when the Canada goose season closes in the each of the respective goose hunting zones and extends through April 25, 2014 in all 3 zones.
+Under the conservation season regulations, Pennsylvania hunters, that have a general hunting license, Federal Duck Stamp (required if over 16 years of age), a Pennsylvania Migratory Bird License and a PA snow goose conservation permit, may take snow geese and Ross' geese (a smaller but nearly identical species) during the conservation order period, which begins when the Canada goose season closes in the each of the respective goose hunting zones and extends through April 24, 2015 in all 3 zones.
 All migratory game bird hunting regulations and requirements apply to the taking of snow geese during the conservation season, except that use of recorded or electrically amplified calls or sounds and electronic decoys powered or operated by batteries or electricity are allowed, and hunting hours are from ½ hour before sunrise to ½ hour after sunset.
-Hunters must also report their harvest by May 25, 2014 to be eligible for future conservation hunts.
+Hunters must also report their harvest by May 25, 2015 to be eligible for future conservation hunts.
 For the continuation of the conservation season it will be necessary to obtain estimates of hunter activity and harvest and the extent to which the additional methods have allowed hunters to take more geese.
 Hunters interested in participating in this season must obtain a free permit and harvest report card.
 Permits and snow goose report cards can be obtained by submitting an online application via "The Outdoor Shop" on the Game Commission's website (www.pgc.state.pa.us).
 Click on General Store on the top navigation, select Visit The Outdoor Shop.
 From the Pennsylvania Game Commission Outdoor Shop, click Permits in the top navigation.

 Permits and the required report card also can be obtained by calling the Game Commission at the Harrisburg headquarters (717-787-4250) and asking for the Bureau of Wildlife Management.
 However, since the agency is unsure of how many hunters will use this alternative application means, and this process will require mailing the permit and report card to the permittee, allow a minimum of one week for processing and mail delivery to obtain a permit.